HaoYu2024/COVID-19-PREDICTION-PROJECT/README.md

 ## **Models and Methodologies**

 ### **XGBoost**
-- **Purpose:** Predict daily case changes per 100,000 population.
+- **Purpose:**  Quickly predict trends of daily case changes per 100,000 population.
 - **Features:** Incorporates epidemiological patterns and uses rolling windows for model retraining.
 - **Performance:** Achieved \(R^2 \geq 0.85\) for short-term predictions, declining to ~0.5 for long-term forecasts.
 - **Validation:** Used Optuna for hyperparameter tuning and time-series cross-validation.

 ### **Spatial-Temporal Gaussian Process**
-- **Purpose:** Predict daily case increases for California counties.
+- **Purpose:**  Accurately predict daily change in cases.
 - **Kernel Design:** Combines spatial (RBF kernel) and temporal (autoregressive components) to model dependencies.
 - **Performance:** High accuracy for 30-day forecasts with metrics such as MAE = 0.048, RMSE = 0.0034, and \(R^2\) ≈ 0.999999.